learn-co-curriculum/angular-multiple-controllers-lab/README.md

 Create another controller named `StaffController` inside `js/app/controllers/ContactController.js`.
 Create the values `name`, `email` and `phone` inside the controller.

 Initialise `StaffController` inside the HTML element for our ContactController.
 Inside this, display the staff's name, email and phone number.
-Then, create a button with the attribute `ng-click="contact.changeName"`.
+Then, create a button with the attribute `ng-click="contact.changeName()"`.
 This should, when clicked, update our `ContactController`'s `name` value.